You need to boot to back up, but you can’t boot. What then?

 Booting from the rescue media

-Next you’ll take this bootable rescue media to the machine that won’t boot normally and attempt to boot from it.
+Next, take this bootable rescue media to the machine that won’t boot normally and attempt to boot from it.

 Unfortunately, this is the step with which I can help you the least.
 How you configure your computer to boot from a USB stick or CD differs from machine to machine.
-It probably involves typing a special keystroke as the machine starts up to enter a BIOS or UEFI configuration utility, and making changes to the boot order in that utility.
+It probably involves typing a special keystroke as the machine starts up to enter a BIOS or UEFI configuration utility and making changes to the boot order in that utility.
 Check your machine’s documentation or manufacturer’s support site for the exact steps required.

-And yes, this does make one very important assumption: the problem your machine has is not so severe as to prevent accessing the configuration or booting at all.
+And yes, this makes one very important assumption: the problem your machine has is not so severe as to prevent accessing the configuration or booting at all.
 If all you get when you try to boot your machine is a black screen with no errors at all, check the connection to your monitor, just in case, but it’s possible this technique may not work for your situation.